Azure/azure-sdk-for-go/README.md

 - Azure API docs are at [docs.microsoft.com/rest/api](https://docs.microsoft.com/rest/api/).
 - General Azure docs are at [docs.microsoft.com/azure](https://docs.microsoft.com/azure).

+## Reporting security issues and security bugs

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) <secure@microsoft.com>.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/msrc/faqs-report-an-issue).

 ## License

 Apache 2.0, see [LICENSE](./LICENSE).